tahiri-lab/QSAR/paper/paper.md

 and environmental chemicals, contextualized within the breastfeeding scenario.
 The primary focus is on the quantitative prediction of the $M/P_{ratio}$, which is necessary for assessing the safety and exposure risks of breastfeeding infants to these substances [@verstegen2022].
-By applying **qsarKit** to this domain, we aim to effectively provide a free framework to help in the dmain of breastfeeding research.
+By applying **qsarKit** to this domain, we aim to effectively provide a free framework to help in the domain of breastfeeding research.

 ## Dataset Composition and Distribution